osmandapp/web/main/docs/technical/osmand-api-sdk/simple_map_activity.md

 import IncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';

 # Simple Map activity
-There is only map and switch for opengl rengering
+There is only map and switch for opengl rendering

   ```
 public class SimpleMapActivity extends AppCompatActivity {